pthu/sahd/docs/words/g-2-l.md

 <span dir="rtl" lang="he">לְ</span>, it would be a rather surprising development that re-establishing covenant had become a vehicle of redemption.

-<b>B.1</b> The role of a man’s גֹּאֵל has been understood by some scholars to be to restore balance and wholeness to his family.[^9] However, although this description fits with a number of examples (e.g. where something is ‘bought back’ for a family member) it seems to ignore the cases where גאל could mean pre-purchase rather than re-purchase (Ruth 4:3 and Jer 32:7), and also see below on <span dir="rtl" lang="he">גֹּאֵל הַדָּם</span>, where the underlying idea does not seem to be one of ‘Wiederherstellung’.
+<b>B.1</b> The role of a man’s גֹּאֵל has been understood by some scholars to be to restore balance and wholeness to his family.<sup id="fnref:9"><a href="#footnote" data-toggle="modal" onclick="show_modal('fn:9')">9</a></sup> However, although this description fits with a number of examples (e.g. where something is ‘bought back’ for a family member) it seems to ignore the cases where גאל could mean pre-purchase rather than re-purchase (Ruth 4:3 and Jer 32:7), and also see below on <span dir="rtl" lang="he">גֹּאֵל הַדָּם</span>, where the underlying idea does not seem to be one of ‘Wiederherstellung’.

 [^9]: Stamm 1971:386; Johnson 1953:70; Jepsen 1957:158.